Editor's Note: This post has been updated for accuracy and comprehensiveness on June 3, 2020.

 According to EcSell Institute research, one-to-one meetings with your reps may be one of the most critical factors in helping them perform.
-In our Through the Eyes of the Rep survey, we see strong relationships between reps that rate their one-to-one meetings with their managers as effective and reps that rate their managers as excellent leaders, coaches and effective at motivating them to greater sales importance.
+In The Coaching Effect Survey, we see strong relationships between team members that rate their one-to-one meetings with their managers as effective and team members that rate their managers as excellent leaders, coaches and effective at motivating them to greater sales importance or impact.

-Letting your reps know you care about them as a person, not just a sales rep is important to establishing trust with them.
+Letting your team members know you care about them as a person, not just a job title is important to establishing trust with them.
 Take five minutes at the beginning of your one-to-ones to talk about what’s going on in their lives.
 Listen to what they did this weekend.
 Hear about their family.
 Ask about their hobbies.
 Just get to know them better.

 Discuss the performance data you have.
 Look for trends with them.
 Talk about areas where they are doing well.
 Talk about what can be improved.
 Staying on top of the execution of activities drives accountability, as well as ensures that you are dealing with any performance issues as proactively as possible.

 Many managers and team members spend nearly their entire one-to-one on this topic.
 While that is too one-dimensional, it certainly is important to talk through issues and opportunities regarding current and potential customers.
 When talking about customer/prospect issues, your main purpose should be to ask questions to help your reps learn how to diagnose and solve these issues on their own.

 This last category is basically an open-ended discussion.
 Give your reps the opportunity to ask questions about anything that’s been weighing on their mind.
 And be sure to ask them how you can help them in their work.
 Creating an open forum encourages them to feel comfortable discussing needs and issues with you and works to strengthen the trust and partnership between you.